 The project developer must establish in each year of the project activity which part of the actual pipeline replacement is due to business-as-usual (BAU) replacement activities.
 To do so, the company must show all the internal safety and operational procedures that relate to pipeline replacement, and the BAU scenario under Analysis B will be based on these procedures.
 Normally, in the BAU scenario, the gas distribution company would survey a proportion of the total grid in each year to ensure integrity of the grid and safe operating conditions.
 From this survey, the gas distribution company would replace the pipes that do not meet their safety and operational requirements.
 It is important to note that the length of pipeline replaced would be reduced in each subsequent year because the total length of the original cast iron pipeline is reduced over time.
-Normally, this length of pipeline that is considered 'unsafe' would roughly be a constant proportion of the total remaining length of cast iron grid.
-However, due to ageing of the cast iron grid the proportion of 'unsafe' pipeline over the total cast iron grid could increase.
+Normally, this length of pipeline that is considered 'unsafe' would roughly be a constant proportion of the total remaining length of cast iron-the original grid.
+However, due to ageing of the cast iron grid the proportion of 'unsafe' pipeline over the total cast iron original grid could increase.
 In order to compensate for ageing of pipelines, in a conservative manner, this proportion is yearly adjusted.

-The complexity in this ex post analysis is due to the fact that in the project situation the total length of the cast iron grid will be reduced more quickly than in the baseline scenario.
-Specifically, if the total length of the cast iron grid is different over time between the project and baseline scenario, then the amount of pipeline that would be replaced each year in the baseline cannot be directly monitored.
+The complexity in this ex post analysis is due to the fact that in the project situation the total length of the cast iron-original grid will be reduced more quickly than in the baseline scenario.
+Specifically, if the total length of the cast iron-original grid is different over time between the project and baseline scenario, then the amount of pipeline that would be replaced each year in the baseline cannot be directly monitored.

-Through the use of Equations 6, 7 and 8 below, the project developer must calculate the amount of pipeline that would have been replaced in the baseline scenario $(NPB_k\B)$ , based on an analysis of the pipeline actually replaced in the project activity $(NPP_k)$ .
-Through this analysis the project developer must monitor which part of the replacement is due to procedural replacement based on existing procedures $(NPP{Mk})$ , see Equation 7.
+Through the use of Equations 6, 7 and 8 below, the project developer must calculate the amount of pipeline that would have been replaced in the baseline scenario (NPB_k_B) , based on an analysis of the pipeline actually replaced in the project activity (NPP_k) .
+Through this analysis the project developer must monitor which part of the replacement is due to procedural replacement based on existing procedures (NPP{Mk}) , see Equation 7.

-Based on monitoring of the project activity, a proportion $(RP{Mk})$ must be derived by dividing the length of the new pipeline in the project activity in year k due to procedural replacement $(NPP{Mk})$ by the total remaining length of cast iron grid.
-In addition, the project developer must monitor the remaining length of cast iron grid (as represented as the divisor in Equation 7).
-It is important to note that the remaining length of cast iron grid would have been different in the baseline scenario.
+Based on monitoring of the project activity, a proportion (RP{Mk}) must be derived by dividing the length of the new pipeline in the project activity in year k due to procedural replacement (NPP{Mk}) by the total remaining length of east iron the original grid.
+In addition, the project developer must monitor the remainder of the east iron original grid (as represented as the divisor in Equation 7).
+It is important to note that the remaining length of east iron the original grid would have been different in the baseline scenario.
 In order to compensate for this difference in size, the second part of Equation 6 calculates what would be the remainder under the baseline scenario.
+This proportion must be calculated during the first three years of the project activity, and used to calculate NPB_k_B .
+After the initial three years, the remaining length of the cast iron pipes or steel pipes without cathodic protection may be too short, therefore, the project developer must take the highest value of RP{Mk} from these three years for the remainder of the crediting period.
+After the first four years, the proportion of 'unsafe' pipeline over the total east iron-original grid is yearly adjusted by including an ageing coefficient for the calculations of RP{Mk} (see Equation 8).